EnterpriseDB/repmgr/README.md

 ### Caveats

-- The functionality provided `repmgr standby switchover` is primarily aimed at a two-server master/standby replication cluster and currently does not support additional standbys.
+- The functionality provided by `repmgr standby switchover` is primarily aimed at a two-server master/standby replication cluster and currently does not support additional standbys.
 - `repmgr standby switchover` is designed to use the `pg_rewind` utility,